reckonMe/reckonMe/README.md

 Over time, several versions with slightly different features have been developed:

-- [Version 1.2.3](https://github.com/reckonMe/reckonMe/releases/tag/thesisBen) for iOS 6, whose features are:
+- [Version 1.2.3](https://github.com/reckonMe/reckonMe/releases/tag/thesisBen) for iOS 6, extensively evaluated in [Ben's master's thesis](Assets/bensThesis.pdf) (German 'Diplomarbeit'), whose features are:

 	 - Collaborative localisation:

-		-	When two devices detect being close to each other, the application may decide to automatically exchange and update their absolute location estimates.
+		-	When two devices detect being close to each other, they automatically exchange and update their location estimates.
 The premise: this improvement not only affects the two involved users, but also all the others they meet and collaborate with in the future.

 		-	The app can also run in a *Stationary Beacon Mode*, with fixed location.
 It serves then as a `beacon' and corrects the location estimates of other devices.

 		-	GameKit's `GKSession` is used for establishing the peer-to-peer Bluetooth connections.
-Due to the lack of an API for the signal strength (RSSI), sound is used for detecting proximity:
+Due to the lack of an API for the signal strength (RSSI), sound is used for detecting proximity.

-	- Sound-based Proximity detection (with an accuracy of 3m, see [conference paper](http://doi.acm.org/10.1145/ 2389148.2389152)):
+	- Sound-based proximity detection (with an accuracy of 3m, see [conference paper](http://doi.acm.org/10.1145/ 2389148.2389152)):

 		-	First, Bluetooth pairing is used to confirm that the two devices are broadly in the same space, i.e. are 'eligible' for the close-proximity test.

 		-	Next, one device starts emitting repeating sound patterns in the inaudible 18 kHz spectrum and the other tries to detect them.
+Once detected, an exchange is initiated.

 	- [Watch a demo on vimeo](http://vimeo.com/reckonme/reckonme-demo)

-- [Version 2.x](https://github.com/reckonMe/reckonMe/tree/ble_p2p) (the current default branch ble_p2p, current App Store version) for iOS 8, which is a descendant of 1.2 with several changes:
+- [Version 2.x](https://github.com/reckonMe/reckonMe/tree/ble_p2p) (the current default **branch ble_p2p**, also current App Store version) for iOS 8, which is a descendant of 1.2 with several changes:

 	- UI changes to accommodate the new, "flat" design

 	- Collaborative localisation:

 		- The now deprecated `GKSession` has been dropped in favor of a connectionless Bluetooth Low Energy approach using CoreBluetooth's `CBCentralManager` and `CBPeripheralManager`.
 Instead of establishing a connection, each device is simultaneously broadcasting its position and scanning for other devices.
 The position is encoded in a Base64 string used as the device's name.
 		- Since the signal strength is now accessible, it is used as a proxy for proximity and the sound-based approach has been dropped.
+As a result, a mutual exchange is not guaranteed to happen, as the two devices may have different RSSI measurements and no further information is exchanged due to the lack of a connection.
 	- Furthermore, the recording of sessions has been dropped.

 - The [master branch](https://github.com/reckonMe/reckonMe/tree/master) is also a descendant of version 1.2.
 It also uses Bluetooth Low Energy for proximity detection, but instead of individual exchanges, it constantly pushes the collected data to a common CouchDB backend for further processing.